 Unions households earn between 10% and 20% more than nonunion households.

-68% of Americans support labor unions, with unions for teachers and nurses having the highest approval.
+70% of Americans as of 2024 support labor unions, with unions for teachers and nurses having the highest approval.

-With nearly 800,000 members, unions continue to play an important role in communities across Illinois.
+With over 700,000 members, unions continue to play an important role in communities across Illinois.
 Teachers, police officers, firefighters, construction workers, registered nurses, and delivery drivers all have high unionization rates in Illinois.

 Union membership, however, has gradually declined across America due to the spread of so-called “right-to-work” laws.
 “Right-to-work” laws allow workers to free ride and take all the services and benefits of collective bargaining – such as higher wages, better health care, and legal representation – without paying anything for them.
 By restricting the ability of workers to join together and collectively bargain, “right-to-work” laws weaken unions.